-To diagnose edema, your doctor may perform a physical examination to check whether the skin over the swollen area indents when pressed and may ask you questions about recent weight gain, tightness of clothes or jewelry, and other symptoms.
-The doctor may also order blood and urine tests and x-rays.
+To diagnose edema, your doctor may check whether the skin over the swollen area indents when pressed.
+He or she will likely ask you questions about recent weight gain, tightness of clothes or jewelry, and other symptoms.
+You may also need to have blood and urine tests and x-rays.

 Managing edema focuses on correcting the underlying cause of fluid buildup.
-Edema caused by medications or poor nutrition is reversible in some people.
-Edema caused by cancer or by kidney, heart, or liver problems may be more difficult to treat and may be permanent.
+Edema caused by drugs or poor nutrition is reversible in some people.
+Edema caused by cancer or by kidney, heart, or liver problems may be more difficult to treat.
+In these situations, edema may be permanent.
 The following suggestions may help reduce swelling and relieve symptoms:

-- Ask your doctor about prescription diuretics (medications that eliminate excess fluid from the body by increasing urination).
+- Ask your doctor about prescription diuretics, which help get rid of extra fluid from the body by increasing urination.

 - Eat a well-balanced diet.